 The Town is required to submit audited financial statements to the local Government Commission by October 31 annually.
 The Town, in years prior to year ended June 30, 2019, was compliant with financial reporting requirements.
 However, unprecedented problems in 2019 and 2020 resulted in delinquency.
 The Town's computer contracted an encrypted virus in April 2019.
 All bookkeeping files and information were lost and could not be recovered.
 The computer technician tried for weeks to retrieve information from the hard drive and backup without success.
 Unfortunately, there was no offsite backup in place at that time.
 The Town used a flash drive but it was in the computer at the time the virus attacked, and the flash drive was infected, as well.
 The Town now has an offsite backup, and it backs up the data daily.
 It has taken quite a while to get everything caught back up and reconciled along with keeping normal daily functions going.
-Being out of the office for 9 weeks straight and working from home due to Covid along with a few Covid quarantines put a hold on it as well.
 Management understands the importance of timely reporting and submission and will diligently strive to meet those goals and requirements in future years.